gonicus/clacks/doc/intro.rst

 .. image:: _static/images/gosa_setup_rpc_2.png

-That is all, you may only need to relog into the GOsa gui.
+That is all, you may only need to relog into the GOsa GUI.

 Design overview
 ---------------